 Undercover for Pearson's Magazine

-In 1904, she was hired to do a photojournalism series on London's poor for Pearson's Magazine.
-Malvery went undercover in south and east London, disguising herself and working as a flower seller, a barmaid, a factory girl, and a homeless woman so that she could speak more easily to working class girls and women, and to learn how they were treated.
+In 1904, Malvery began work on a photojournalism series on London's poor for Pearson's Magazine.
+She went undercover, disguising herself and working as a flower seller, a barmaid, a factory girl, and a homeless woman so that she could speak more easily to working class girls and women in east London and elsewhere in the capital, and to learn how they were treated.

 The Soul Market and Hoxton Hall